josevnz/ExtendingAnsibleWithPython/Inventories/README.md

 Keep in mind than the scan above is a time-consuming operation; You are checking every port and every possible host on your network, so this may take minutes _or even hours if you don't tune up your query_.

-With that in mind, let's keep this useful links around:
+With that in mind, let's keep this useful links around, will use then to tune our arguments for Nmap:

 * [NMAP Port Scanning Techniques](https://nmap.org/book/man-port-scanning-techniques.html)
 * [NMAP Timing and Performance](https://nmap.org/book/man-performance.html).